dippy2214/Web-Swing-Mechanic/README.md

 ### 🎮 An Unreal Experience
 Adjusting to Unreal Engine was an interesting experience.
 To start with, there was a lot more boiler plate the Unity.
 While Unity would give you access to a GameObject with a script which inherits from 'MonoBehaviour' when you want to create a new script to add to your game, Unreal Engine has Actors, Pawns and Characters, which just show you all their code upfront.
+Constantly defining UProperties feels weird to me.
 From what I understand, there is a much more clear idea in Unreal Engine of exactly how they want you to structure everything.
 Unreal Engine also exposes the entirety of the engine to programmers, which was very daunting at first.

 However, as I got more used to these different systems I found that the biggest frustrations I had with the engine compared to Unity was the developer tools.
 Unreal Engine's live coding support sometimes just didn't seem to work, and it was far less seamless than